i-Swati/Face-Recognition-App/README.md

-🌟 Face-Recognition-App
+# Face-Recognition-App 🌟

 👋 Welcome to my Face Recognition App repository!

 This project is all about building a powerful face recognition app using Python and Jupyter Notebook.

-📷 Overview:
+#📷 Overview:
 This app utilizes advanced facial recognition algorithms to identify faces in images.

 #Demo
 ![image](https://github.com/i-Swati/Face-Recognition-App/assets/137554521/9201880e-cbe7-415e-a1a9-57afe720c1ad)

-🌟 Features:
+#🌟 Features:

 🖼️ Upload an image and let the app detect faces.